pntabakov/bearweb/README.md

-# Wellcome to Bear Web
+# Welcome to Bear Web
 This is an SEO tool to check site's elements.